 I am a senior lecturer in the Department of Psychology at the University of York (UK).
 My research interests are focused around human spatial vision, particularly binocular vision, mostly investigated using psychophysical (behavioural) and electrophysiological techniques.
 I maintain a list of published papers on my work webpage and on Google Scholar.
 Below are details of other members of my lab, past and present, and collaborators.

 Current lab members

 Freya joined the lab as a PhD student in October 2015.
 Her project involves understanding the neural substrates of amblyopia.

 Anika completed her final year undergraduate project in the lab, and is currently a PhD student.
 Her project was awarded the 2015 BPS Psychobiology Section undergraduate project prize, as well as a prize from the department for best talk.

 Past lab members

-Miaomiao Yu: summer bursary student (2015), funded by the EPS.
+Miaomiao Yu: summer bursary student (2015), funded by the EPS, subsequently a PhD student with Alex Wade.

 Kirstie Wailes-Newson: summer bursary student (2014), subsequently gained an ESRC 1+3 studentship.